 Where did the H1N1 virus come from?

-In 2009 the variant was a new one and it spread quickly worldwide.
+In 2009 the novel variant spread quickly worldwide.
 Those between ages 5 and 24 years were the worst affected.

 A major reason for the weakening of the virus was that the 2010-2011 seasonal flu vaccine protected against swine flu, and a separate vaccine was not needed.